Assumption of Mary: Public holidays

 In many places, religious parades and popular festivals are held to celebrate this day.
 In Canada, Assumption Day is the Fête Nationale of the Acadians, of whom she is the patroness saint.
 Some businesses close on that day in heavily francophone parts of New Brunswick, Canada.
 The Virgin Assumed in Heaven is also patroness of the Maltese Islands and her feast, celebrated on 15 August, apart from being a public holiday in Malta it is also celebrated with great solemnity in the local churches especially in the seven localities known as the Seba' Santa Marijiet.
-The Maltese localities which celebrate the Assumption of Our Lady are: Il-Mosta, Il-Qrendi, Ħal Kirkop, Ħal Għaxaq, Il-Gudja, Ħ'Attard, L-Imqabba and Victoria.
+The Maltese localities which celebrate the Assumption of Our Lady are: Il-Mosta, Il-Qrendi, Ħal Għaxaq, Il-Gudja, Ħ'Attard, L-Imqabba and Victoria.
 The hamlet of Praha, Texas, holds a festival during which its population swells from approximately 25 to 5,000 people.

 In Anglicanism and Lutheranism, the feast is now often kept, but without official use of the word "Assumption".
 In Eastern Orthodox churches following the Julian Calendar, the feast day of Assumption of Mary falls on 28 August.

 In the Maronite Church, the Assumption of Mary is known as the 'Assumption of the Holy Mother of God' and is celebrated on 15 August.
 This feast holds a significant place in the Maronite liturgical calendar, reflecting the deep veneration of Mary within the church.

 The Maronite liturgy for the Assumption includes unique prayers and hymnody that celebrate Mary's assumption into heaven.
 The celebration often features processions and pilgrimages to Marian shrines, with the Our Lady of Harissa shrine in Harissa, Lebanon, being a particularly notable site where thousands of pilgrims gather each year to honor Mary on her feast day.

 The celebration of the Assumption in the Maronite Church underscores its connection to the universal Christian tradition while preserving its distinct Syriac heritage and practices.